johnnyiller/johnnyiller.github.io/_posts/2019-4-2-counting-on-dynamodb.markdown

 {% endhighlight %}

-Now that you have code can infrastructure in place you can generate some event data and see the result.
+Now that you have code and infrastructure in place you can generate some event data and see the result.

 {% highlight python %}